splunk/public-o11y-docs/gdi/opentelemetry/collector-windows/install-windows-msi.rst

   :titlesonly:
   :hidden:

-You can use Windows MSI to install the Splunk Distribution of the Collector for Windows.
+You can use the Windows MSI installer to install the Splunk Distribution of the Collector for Windows.

 .. note::